pattaraponssky/pattaraponssky/README.md

 ## 🚀 About Me
 ### My name is Pattarapon Somsakul 😊
-### I'm a student. @Rajamangala University of Technology Thanyaburi🏢
+### I'm graduated from @Rajamangala University of Technology Thanyaburi🏢

 <h3 align="left">Connect with me:</h3>